 While there is no medication at this time that is proven to treat anorexia nervosa, antidepressants may be prescribed to deal with the anxiety and depression common in those with anorexia.
 These may make you feel better.
 But antidepressants do not diminish the desire to lose weight.

-Depending on the severity of your weight loss, your doctor may want to keep you in the hospital for a few days to treat the effects of your anorexia nervosa.
-You may be put on a feeding tube and intravenous fluids if your weight is too low or if you are dehydrated.
-If you continue to refuse to eat or exhibit psychiatric issues, your doctor may have you admitted into the hospital for intensive treatment.
+Depending on the severity of your weight loss, your primary care provider may want to keep you in the hospital for a few days to treat the effects of your anorexia nervosa.
+You may be put on a feeding tube and intravenous fluids if your weight is too low or if you’re dehydrated.
+If you continue to refuse to eat or exhibit psychiatric issues, your primary care provider may have you admitted into the hospital for intensive treatment.

 Many people recover from anorexia.
-But a small percentage do not.
+But a small percentage of people don’t.
 In some the condition can be deadly.
 Still others may go on to develop other eating disorders.
 For some people, overcoming anorexia takes lifelong treatment and maintenance.
 Joining a support group for anorexia can help increase your likelihood of recovery.